 To us, it looks like the Monster Hunter we're familiar with but with additional power that has never been achievable before.

 For a start, the monsters themselves are more intelligent and have a powerful AI that means they can fight against each other and eat each other like they would in a real food chain.
 Players can use this to their advantage, so tactical gameplay will be more important than ever.

-The maps look like they're going to be huge, and unlike the current Monster Hunter games there will be no loading screens within them.
-Instead you'll be able to move freely around each map to gather, hunt and collaborate with other hunters, and these maps will even have a day and night cycle that will change the way some monsters behave.
+The maps are huge, and unlike the current Monster Hunter games, there will be no loading screens within them.
+Instead, you'll be able to move freely around each map to gather, hunt and collaborate with other hunters, and these maps will even have a day and night cycle that will change the way some monsters behave.

 Plus, some of the environment will be destructible.
 Break down walls to make new paths, flood monsters out of particular areas or use trees to pin down monsters for a short time.

 The downside to these improved maps is that escape is much more difficult if you find yourself in a tricky situation.
 You won't be able to run into the next area to heal or sharpen your weapon mid-fight.
 The good news is that you won't have to stop and stand still while you eat or drink.
 Instead, you can heal while you're on the move.

 If you've embarked on a quest alone but run into a monster that's more ferocious than you had anticipated, you can even fire up a flare to invite additional hunters to join you no matter where you are in the quest.
 Alternatively, you can team up with up to four friends or other hunters online in the Guild Hall before you embark.

 Also new are stealth elements to the gameplay, again making hunts more tactical than before.
 You can throw rocks to distract monsters, or hide within tall grass.
 There are even camouflage items that you can wear to sneak up on them and mount them.

 In order to throw rocks, you'll need to use the new Slinger, which can also be used to reach higher places and pull down rock formations.